 In this final lesson, you will examine how to approach and answer all types of logical reasoning questions from prior actual LSAT tests.
 You will be given step-by-step guidance as you practice this section of the test.
 Then you will examine one more set of LSAT logical reasoning questions.
 You will also review important concepts that you will need to remember for test day.

 Benjamin N. Gialloreto is Independent Counsel to the School Reform Commission in the Philadelphia School District and partner of the Philadelphia-based law firm Gallagher & Rowan, P.C.
 He holds a Bachelor of Science from Drexel University and J.D. from Loyola School of Law.
 He has practiced law since 1990 and is a former Deputy City Solicitor for the City of Philadelphia Major Trials and Civil Rights Units.
 Gialloreto has proctored this GMAT preparation course since 1999 and has helped more than 6,000 GMAT test takers.
 He also teaches online Paralegal Certificate courses for the Center for Legal Studies in Golden, Colorado.

 There are no prerequisites to take this course.

 The instructional materials required for this course are not included in enrollment.
-Please purchase your materials prior to the start of your session.
+Please purchase the latest version of your materials prior to the start of your session.
 Please note, study guide pages referenced in the course lesson may vary by edition.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.